 Southern Regional Technical College (SRTC) defines Institutional Effectiveness (IE) as the positive correlation of results to expectations.
 SRTC designed and implemented an institutional effectiveness system that is ongoing, integrated, and includes College-wide research-based planning and evaluation processes.
-The IE system is described in the Southern Regional Technical College Institutional Effectiveness Plan (SRTC IE Plan), pp. 3, which is based on the SRTC Procedure: Institutional Effectiveness.
-It integrates specific research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes.
+The IE system integrates specific research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes.

-The SRTC IE Plan employs a system that provides for a systematic review of College Mission, Goals, and Outcomes.
+The IE system provides for a systematic review of College Mission, Goals, and Outcomes.
 It ensures that expected outcomes of all units and programs and program student learning outcomes are identified and assessed; results are used for improvement in planning and budgeting; plans are implemented and evaluated; and improvements are documented.
 The process is designed to continuously improve programs, services, and student learning and to demonstrate the progress of the College in fulfilling its stated Mission.

 About the Institutional Effectiveness Division

-Accreditation processes are coordinated by the Vice President for Institutional Effectiveness, Dr. Debbie Goodman, the SACSCOC Accreditation Liaison, who may be reached by calling (229) 225-3978 or via email at firstname.lastname@example.org.
-The SRTC Offical Accreditation Statement is located below:
+Accreditation processes are coordinated by the Vice President for Institutional Effectiveness, Carla Barrow, the SACSCOC Accreditation Liaison, who may be reached by calling (229) 225-3978 or via email at firstname.lastname@example.org.
+The SRTC Official Accreditation Statement is located below:

 SRTC Official Accreditation Statement

-Southern Regional Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees, Diplomas, and Technical Certificates of Credit.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern Regional Technical College.
+Southern Regional Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate of Science Degrees, Associate of Applied Science Degrees, Diplomas, and Technical Certificates of Credit.
+Questions about the accreditation of Southern Regional Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available at SACSCOC’s website (www.sacscoc.org). .